HY-Yap/hcibs-sportsfiesta/README.md

   - If `roster_min` is missing, the UI currently assumes `roster_min = roster_max`.

 ---

+## Scorekeeper Details

+- **Editing Matches**

+  - Unlike admins, scorekeepers can only edit matches allocated to them
+  - Hence, except for those editing the website, everyone else helping should be using scorekeeper

+- **How To Allocate Scorekeepers**

+  1. Create a **Scorekeeprs CSV** containg the following: `full_name,email`
+  2. Put the following command: `node seedScorekeepers.mjs --csv scorekeepers.csv` (Put `--invite` at the end to generate passwords as well)
+  3. According to the credentials file, insert the scorekeepers' email at the end of the **Matches CSV** file, you may choose to put an admin email if you wish
+  4. Uploaod the **Matches CSV** file as normal, and the scorekeepers are successfully allocated to their matches

 ## Cloud Functions you might need to touch